 shape=oval # also none, circle, diamond, square style=dotted,filled # also dashed,filled etc height=.2; fontsize=8 # height can be larger but not # smaller than required by the text, unless you # set fixedsize=true style=striped,filled;fillcolor=red2:red3:red4 #amazing!

 You can also try these:

-direction=both (back, forwards, both or none) fontname=Georgia fontsize=7 taillabel= my tail label headlabel= my head label
+direction=both (alternatives are: back, forwards, both or none) fontname=Georgia fontsize=7 taillabel= my tail label headlabel= my head label